jjneely/whisper-backup/README.md

 Goals
 -----

 * Compress WSP data.
 Space is cash and they compress well.
+Gzip and Snappy compression is supported.
 * Support storing multiple backups of the same WSP DB over a retention period.
 * Be able to restore and backup all or part of an existing tree of metrics.